 \subsubsection{Title and Abstract Screening}

 Records retained after keyword-based pre-screening undergo title and abstract screening as a preliminary eligibility assessment.
-This stage serves to exclude papers that are clearly outside the scope of the review while maintaining a high-recall corpus for subsequent full-text evaluation.
+This stage excludes papers that are clearly outside the scope of the review while maintaining a high-recall corpus for subsequent full-text evaluation.
 Screening decisions at this stage are guided by the PICOC criteria defined above.
+Records progress when at least two of the three reviewers agree on inclusion.
+Disagreements are resolved through team discussion until consensus is reached.
 In cases where relevance cannot be confidently determined from the title and abstract alone, records are conservatively retained for full-text review.
-At this stage, a total of \textbf{3042} papers are screened, resulting in \textbf{489} papers retained for full-text review.
+At this stage, a total of \textbf{3043} papers are screened, resulting in \textbf{489} papers retained for full-text review.